didomi/unity/docs/android_problems_and_solutions.md

  Crush while loading.
 styles at diodmi-andorid-sdk are not found error is thrown by default.
-To solve at PostProcessor.OnPostProcessBuild we updated the dependecies and add required libs to "unityLibrary\build.gradle file.
+To solve at PostProcessor.OnPostProcessBuild we updated the dependecies and added required libs to "unityLibrary\build.gradle file.

 Added dependencies to unityLibrary\build.gradle file: